lirantal/essential-nodejs-security-book/manuscript/about-the-reviewers.md

 # About The Reviewers

 ## Danny Grander
-Danny Grander is a veteran security researcher and the cofounder of Snyk.io, where he works on open source security and leads Snyk’s security research.
+Danny Grander is a veteran security researcher and the co-founder of Snyk.io, where he works on open source security and leads Snyk’s security research.
 Previously, Danny was the CTO of Gita and a lead researcher and developer for a few startups.
 Danny’s CTF team, Pasten, won both the Chaos Computer Club and Google’s CTFs.